 EXTRACT OF ANNUAL RETURN

-In terms of Sections 92(2) and 134(3)(a) of the Act and rules made thereunder extractsof Annual Return in Form MGT 9 is annexed to this report as Annexure VII.
+In terms of Sections 92(2) and 134(3)(a) of the Act and rules made thereunder extractsof Annual Return in Form MGT 9 is annexed to this report as Annexure VIII.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information required under Section 134(3)(m) of the Act read with rules madethereunder is annexed to this report as Annexure VIII.
+Information required under Section 134(3)(m) of the Act read with rules madethereunder is annexed to this report as Annexure IX.

 Your Directors state that there being no transactions with respect to following itemsduring FY under review no disclosure or reporting is required in respect of the same: